build3r/TodayILearned/stoic_lessons/lessons_2021.md

     1. Desires and Aversion: Don't just rely on the signal of your body, see what is good and avoid the bad.
     2. Impulse to act/Motivation: Ask yourself are you doing it for the right reason?
     3. Judgement: use your reason to see things clearly for what they are.
+28. Jan 28: Have wise men in your life to follow and see what they do and what they don't.
+Use their experience to guide your decisions.
+29. Jan 29: Just focus on the task in front of you, do it as if its the last thing you do.

 ---
 1. Feb 26: In fit of rage or passion you may take actions which you will regret.
 At this time try rationalize run these emotions on something else, like writing in a diary, letter etc which will give some time to reflect upon it.